 The Nobel prize in chemistry is being awarded in Stockholm

 Six days of Nobel announcements opened Monday with Americans Victor Ambros and Gary Ruvkun winning the medicine prize.
-Two founding fathers of machine learning — John Hopfield and Geoffrey Hinton — won the physics prize.
+Two founding fathers of machine learning — John Hopfield and Geoffrey Hinton — won the physics prize on Tuesday.

 The awards continue with the literature prize on Thursday.
 The Nobel Peace Prize will be announced Friday and the economics award on Oct.
 14.